Embraer: Privatization

-Born from a Brazilian government plan and having been state-run, Embraer eventually started a privatisation process in 1992 alongside other state-run companies, such as Telebras and Vale.
-Privatisation was a key policy of the economically liberal PRN government of Fernando Collor, elected in the 1989 presidential election.
+Born from a Brazilian government plan and having been state-run, Embraer eventually started a privatisation process in 1992 alongside other state-run companies, such as Telebrás and Vale.
+Privatisation was a key policy of the economically liberal government of Fernando Collor, elected in the 1989 presidential election.

 Embraer was sold to private investors on December 7, 1994, which helped it avoid a looming bankruptcy.
 The Brazilian government retained interest through possession of golden shares, which allow it veto power.
 Embraer continued to win government contracts throughout the 2000s and 2010s.

 Initial public offerings

 In 2000, Embraer made simultaneous initial public offerings on the NYSE and BM&F Bovespa stock exchanges.
-As of 2008 its NYSE-traded shares were American depositary receipts representing 4 BM&F Bovespa shares and it was partially owned by the Bozano Group (11.10%), Previ (16.40%), Sistel (7.40%), Dassault Aviation (2.1%), EADS (2.1%), Thales (2.1%), Safran (1.1%), and the government of Brazil (0.3% and golden share), the remainder being publicly traded.
+As of 2008 its NYSE-traded shares were American depositary receipts representing four BM&F Bovespa shares and it was partially owned by the Bozano Group (11.10%), Previ (16.40%), Sistel (7.40%), Dassault Aviation (2.1%), EADS (2.1%), Thales (2.1%), Safran (1.1%), and the government of Brazil (0.3% and golden share), the remainder being publicly traded.

 As of December 31, 2014 the shareholders with more than 5% of the company's capital were: